MC Oluomo shares video as Whitemoney pays him courtesy visit at home

 "Whitemoney you want to learn omo onile or you want to learn work, or you just dey network?"

-MC Oluomo bagged honourary membership from the Institute of Corporate and Public Sector Professionals (ICPSP).
+MC Oluomo bagged honorary membership from the Institute of Corporate and Public Sector Professionals (ICPSP).

 Top delegates from the NURTW were at the event held at Oko Agege on Thursday, November 4, to celebrate with their chairman.